 Assumes financial responsibility for the property when the equipment is taken off campus

 Section I. Equipment Removed from Campus for University Use

 University-owned property may be removed from the campus and other university facilities to be used in conducting official business of the University.
 Such property may not be used for personal business.

 When an item of equipment is taken off campus, the individual doing so assumes financial responsibility for the property.

-When the equipment is returned to campus, the date should be noted on the original form and the Asset Management office should be notified that the equipment has been returned to campus.
+When the equipment is returned to campus, the date should be noted on the original form.

 Section II.
 Equipment Returned to Manufacturer for Repair or Replacement